Go to Reviews.org AU Edition

 What we like about Hulu

-- Hulu delivers loads of newer content
+- Hulu delivers loads of newer network content.

-- Hulu has also been known for its original content
+- Hulu has also been known for its original content.

 We want new content.
 When do we want it?
 Now!

 For example, when The Bachelor/ Bachelorette airs on ABC Monday night, it will become available by 9 a.m.
 (ET) the next morning.
+(Or you could sign up for Hulu Live TV to stream episodes the night they premier.)

 Now that's great timing.
 Mostly for us impatient people who don't want to see any spoilers on Twitter or Instagram.